422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

                                               +--------------------+
 ```

-To convert the PE file to an image, all of the sections must be read from their file offsets and then placed correctly into their correct virtual offsets.
+To convert the PE file to an image, all of the sections must be individually read from their file offsets and then placed correctly into their correct virtual offsets using `WriteProcessMemory`.
 This is described in each of the sections' own [section header](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680341(v=vs.85).aspx).

 ```c
 typedef struct _IMAGE_SECTION_HEADER {